Log structure

 In algebraic geometry, a log structure provides an abstract context to study semistable schemes, and in particular the notion of logarithmic differential form and the related Hodge-theoretic concepts.
-This idea has applications in the theory of moduli spaces, in deformation theory and Fontaine's p-adic Hodge theory, among others.
+This idea is one of the foundations of logarithmic geometry and has applications in the theory of moduli spaces, in deformation theory and Fontaine's p-adic Hodge theory, among others.

 Motivation

 The idea is to study some algebraic variety (or scheme) U which is smooth but not necessarily proper by embedding it into X, which is proper, and then looking at certain sheaves on X. The problem is that the subsheaf of $\mathcal{O}_X$ consisting of functions whose restriction to U is invertible is not a sheaf of rings (as adding two non-vanishing functions could provide one which vanishes), and we only get a sheaf of submonoids of $\mathcal{O}_X$, multiplicatively.
 Remembering this additional structure on X corresponds to remembering the inclusion $j \colon U \to X$, which likens X with this extra structure to a variety with boundary (corresponding to $D = X - U$).